 As an Engineering Online student, you can expect an immersive learning environment, with a challenging curriculum taught by our world-class faculty.
-Rich media tools such as Echo360 lecture-capture and interactive web-based communication tools such as Skype, Blackboard Collaborate, and Adobe Connect enable students to experience the classroom setting and interact with the course in ways that were never before possible.
+Rich media tools such as Kaltura lecture-capture and interactive web-based communication tools such as Canvas, Zoom, MS Teams, and Slack enable students to experience the classroom setting and interact with the course in ways that were never before possible.

 - Most lecture recordings are asynchronous and generally post 2 hours after the conclusion of the lecture.

 Program & Course Pacing